matbloch/coding_quickstarter/Web/Amazon/Securing Services.md

 *network access control list (ACL)* is an optional layer of security  for your VPC that acts as a firewall for controlling traffic in and out of one or  more subnets.

+- Multiple AWS accounts
+- Multiple VPCs
+- Tiers of Subnets layered on top of each other
+- Layering Security Groups with network ACLS
+- Redundant clusters
+- Load Balancers
+- Etc.